Sep 7, 2020

 Setting up the Pen F to its full creative flexibility?

 Your Pen F should always be ready for maximum creative use.
 It's really a mistake to wish the Pen F was some kind of OMD camera.
 For example, camera manufacturers will carefully select the image sensor for each camera to match the camera concept.
-This is why Olympus selected a different image sensor for the Pen F and not the same sensor found in the EM1 II.
+This is why Olympus used a different image sensor for the Pen-F and not the same sensor for the EM1 II.
 The EM1 II was designed for high performance and speed, whereas the Pen F was designed for street photography and ultimate creativity.
 The EM1 II and the Pen F are completely different cameras and together they cover a wide range of photography applications.

 A = Creative Dial / B = Mode Dial (Custom Modes) / C = Lever